jawj/zapatos-docs/src/index.md

 }
 ```

+Note that tables outside the `public` schema (or whichever schema you set for `"unprefixedSchema"`) should be schema-prefixed here, as usual — e.g. `"columnOptions": { "someSchema.someTable": /* ... */ } }`.

-You can also use `"*"` as a wildcard to match all tables.
+You can also use `"*"` as a wildcard to match all tables in all schemas.
 For example, perhaps you've set up the appropriate triggers to keep `updatedAt` columns up to date throughout your database.
 Then you might choose to exclude all your `updatedAt` columns from the `Insertable` and `Updatable` types for all tables as follows:

 ```json
 "columnOptions": {